mk-it-easy/optoma-esp32-remote/README.md

 ## Setup
 1. Connect the ESP32 to the Optoma ZH403 projector using an RS-232 interface.
 Ensure you use a straight-through cable, not a crossed (null modem) cable.
-2. Configure the Wi-Fi credentials in the `main.cpp` file.
+2. Upload the code to the ESP32.
-3. Upload the code to the ESP32.
+3. Configure the Wi-Fi credentials by connecting to the 'Optoma ZH403 - ESP Remote' access point and provide your Wi-Fi credentials.
 4. Access the REST server to send commands to the projector.

 ## Usage